hopchouinard/Claraforge/why-it-works/META-ForkableThinking.md

 ---

-## 2. Fork‑Friendly Design Patterns in Claraverse
+## 2. Fork‑Friendly Design Patterns in Claraforge

 | Pattern                  | Where It Lives       | Fork Benefit                                               |
 | ------------------------ | -------------------- | ---------------------------------------------------------- |